SatelliteVu/satellitevu-client-python/README.md

 ```
 pip install satellitevu
 ```

-Currently Python 3.8, 3.10 and 3.11 are supported.
+Currently, versions of Python >=3.9 and above are supported.

 ## Usage

 A User API Client credential set consisting of an _client id_ and _client secret_ is needed and should be set in your script's environment variables.

-Check out the [examples][examples] provided.
-They can for example be run locally with
+Check out the [full API and SDK documentation][api-docs] and the [examples][examples] provided.
+The examples can for example be run locally with

 ```
 poetry run python ./examples/catalog.py --example=recent